coastalgit/flight-plan/GENERATOR.md

 - Open questions (Section 7)
 - MCP servers or shared tools (if mentioned)

-**⚠️ Do not invent.
-If essential info is missing → ask user.**
+**⚠️ Do not invent.** Use defaults or "To be determined" for missing info.

 ---

-## STEP 2: ASK CLARIFYING QUESTIONS (During Preview)
+## STEP 2: EXTRACT INFORMATION

-**This happens during the preview/discussion phase, NOT after showing preview.**

-**Ask ONLY if essential information is missing for the preview:**

-Essential = needed for working structure:
-- Project names
-- Basic tech stack (language/framework)
-- Project relationships

-**Ask about:**
+Read the latest PRD version: `solution-prd-v*.md`

+Extract all required information using template variables table (bottom of this file).

+**If information is missing:**
-- Missing technology choices
+- Use "To be determined" for technology choices
-- Unclear project dependencies
-- Ambiguous architecture
+- Use "Not applicable" for optional items (e.g., database if not needed)
+- Use reasonable defaults for development standards
-- Deployment platforms if critical
+- Trust that preview phase resolved critical questions

-**Don't ask about:**
-- Things clearly stated in PRD
-- Minor details (mark as "To be determined")
-- Non-essential configuration

-**Remember:** User will see full preview and can ask questions there too.
+**Do NOT ask questions at this stage** - you're in execution mode.

+The preview phase (FLIGHT-PLAN-INIT.md) handled clarifications.

+**This is silent execution:**
+- No confirmations needed
+- No "Should I...?" prompts
+- Just create the structure as extracted from PRD

 ---